Multiple disciplines and Commonly Shared Interests

 Internationality | One of OSIPP’s Most Prized Features

 As the title “international” implies, OSIPP’s internationality is one of its most prized features.
-Our student body is reflective of this focus on internationality, with international students making up more than 40 percent of our approximately 150 students.
+Our student body is reflective of this focus on internationality, with international students making up more than half of our approximately 140 students.
 Moreover, our international students themselves are quite diverse, coming from a wide range of countries.
 OSIPP also endeavors to provide both short-term study abroad programs and internships with international organizations while frequently hosting seminars and lectures by visiting researchers from abroad.
 Our graduates work all over the world.

 Presently, the various issues in need of tackling by the international community are summarized in the Sustainable Development Goals (SDGs) adopted by the United Nations in 2015.
 As a graduate program, OSIPP has made strides in its research and education to contribute to the achievement of these SDGs.
 As we continue in our pursuit of these goals, we are seeking to take in students from all over the world who would like to work in this field.
 No matter the topic being pursued, practicality will always be OSIPP’s third most defining feature.